-Depart Hiroshima by bullet train, in just 1 hour you will arrive in Himeji to visit the magnificent Himeji Castle, one of Japan's most impressive feudal era forts followed by a walk through Kokoen, an Edo-style garden just across the castle moat.
-Continue a further hour by Limited Express to Osaka.
+Depart Hiroshima by bullet train, where in just 1 hour you will arrive in Himeji to visit the magnificent Himeji Castle, one of Japan's most impressive feudal era forts.
+Continue with a walk through Kokoen, an Edo-style garden just across the castle moat.